jxskiss/mcli/README.md

 * Read environment variables for flags and arguments.
 * Set default value for flags and arguments.
 * Work with time.Duration, slice, map out of box.
-* Mark commands, flags as hidden, hidden commands and flags won't be showed in help, except that when a special flag `--mcli-show-hidden` is provided.
+* Mark commands, flags as hidden, hidden commands and flags don't show in help, except that when a special flag `--mcli-show-hidden` is provided.
 * Mark flags, arguments as required, report error when a required flag is not given.
 * Mark flags as deprecated.